 The Delta Lake table format is supported with the following sources in the Parquet file format:

 Dremio supports analyzing Delta Lake datasets on the sources listed above through a native and high-performance reader.
 It automatically identifies which datasets are saved in the Delta Lake format, and imports table information from the Delta Lake manifest files.
 Dataset promotion is seamless and operates the same as any other data format in Dremio, where users can promote file system directories containing a Delta Lake dataset to a table manually or automatically by querying the directory.
 When using Delta Lake format, Dremio supports datasets of any size including petabyte-sized datasets with billions of files.

 Dremio reads Delta Lake tables created or updated by another engine, such as Spark and others, with transactional consistency.
 Dremio automatically identifies tables that are in the Delta Lake format and selects the appropriate format for the user.

 Metadata refresh is required to query the latest version of a Delta Lake table.
 You can wait for an automatic refresh of metadata or manually refresh it.

 Example of Querying a Delta Lake Table

 Perform the following steps to query a Delta Lake table:

 Go to the data source that contains the Delta Lake table.

-If the data source is not AWS Glue or Hive, follow these steps:
+If the data source is not AWS Glue, follow these steps:

 - Hover over the row for the table and click to the right.
 Dremio automatically identifies tables that are in the Delta Lake format and selects the appropriate format.